 Thailand is a hotspot for scuba diving!
 With 349 named dive sites, warm water, and cheap courses many divers head to Thailand to start their scuba adventures.
 But, where exactly in Thailand should you go to scuba dive?
 Should you do a liveaboard in Thailand?
 We check out the main scuba areas in Thailand and tell you more!

 This archipelago is part of the Tarutao National Marine Park, which, including Adang, comprises of 50 islands in total and 20 different dive sites.
 Rocky formations, pinnacles and boulders are the back drop to Koh Lipe’s reefs where you will see colourful soft coral and much more.
 There is diving here suitable for all levels with some mind blowing options for the more advanced.

 GTS says: We went in May and at some sites it was crystal clear and at others not so much.
-I did see leopard sharks at Shark Point or Anemone Reef.
+We did see leopard sharks at Shark Point or Anemone Reef.
 We went with DiveAsia and found them fabulous and they have good dive boats.
 If you stay anywhere outside of Phuket Town they'll pick you up but it's an early rise as Phuket Town is about an hour away.

 Koh Tao certifies the most amount of divers - other than Cains in Australia - each year on the planet.
 Some may call it a dive course factory.
 In-and-out, cheap courses, zero's to hero's and one-to-many hangovers.
 Popular with backpackers and adventures looking for a cheap Open Water course, there is obviously a draw to this island (other than it's price) and that'll be its sense of community, warm water and sweeping views.
 Don't expect to be blown away with the marine life, but most people aren't heading to Koh Tao for that.